glenasmith/cjug-mobile-2017/slides/mobile-shootout.md

 # Finding #2: These are *all* compromises on platform-specific code

-> What you choose is also about features you need
+> What you choose is also about features you need (NFC?)

+---

+# Finding #3: These are *all* within your realistic reach

+> None of these are targetted for rock stars

 ---